Olawoyin007/Olawoyin007/README.md

 ## 👋 About Me

-I design scalable data and AI systems that make complex information clear and usable.
-I focus on building technology that’s fair, responsible, and aligned with human wellbeing.
-My work centers privacy, clarity, and long-term integrity.
+I design scalable data and AI systems that make complex information clear and usable, with a focus on fairness, transparency, and human‑centered design.
+Active contribution to open‑source software (OSS).